clockfly/ReNomTAG/README.md

 ## How to use

-The following video describes how to use ReNomTAG.
+The following videos describes how to use ReNomTAG.
 In this video, the Oxford-IIIT Pet Dataset is used.

 - Cats and Dogs Classification